veronikadogareva/russian-travel/README.md

 Russian travel
 ## Project description
 The project provides an opportunity to learn about the ways of traveling in Russia and the places worth visiting.
-The project describes various amazing and beautiful places in different parts of Russia
+The project describes various amazing and beautiful places in different parts of Russia.
 ## Built With
 *HTML5
 *CSS